-He is the author of Machiavelli: His Life and Times (London: Picador, 2020) - which chosen as a "Book of the Year 2020" by both the New Statesman and the Financial Times -, Humanism and Empire: the Imperial Ideal in Fourteenth-Century Italy (Oxford: Oxford University Press, 2018), The Ugly Renaissance (London: Hutchinson, 2013) – which was named "Book of the Year 2013" in the Times Literary Supplement by Felipe Fernandez-Armesto – and Petrarch and St. Augustine: Classical Scholarship, Christian Theology and the Origins of the Renaissance in Italy (Leiden: Brill, 2012).
+He is the author of Machiavelli: His Life and Times (London: Picador, 2020) - which chosen as a "Book of the Year 2020" by both the New Statesman and the Financial Times -, Humanism and Empire: the Imperial Ideal in Fourteenth-Century Italy (Oxford: Oxford University Press, 2018), The Ugly Renaissance (London: Hutchinson, 2013) – a Times Literary Supplement "Book of the Year 2013" – and Petrarch and St. Augustine: Classical Scholarship, Christian Theology and the Origins of the Renaissance in Italy (Leiden: Brill, 2012).
 He has also edited Renaissance?
 Perceptions of Continuity and Discontinuity, c.1300-c.1550 (Leiden: Brill, 2010) and Libertés et citoyenneté urbaines du moyen âge à nos jours (Trier and Luxembourg: CLUDEM, 2015), and is the co-author of The End of Politics: Triangulation, Realignment and the Battle for the Centre Ground (London: Politico’s, 2006).
 He is currently working on a new history of the Venetian ghetto, which will be published by Picador in 2023 and is co-editing a volume on the culture and politics of regime change in Italy, c.1494-c.1559 for Routledge.

 He writes a regular column for History Today (‘Portrait of the Author as a Historian', 'The Music of Time', 'The Historian's Cookbook', and 'Natural Histories'), and has contributed pieces on a wide range of historical and cultural subjects to the Sunday Telegraph, the Wall Street Journal, the Atlantic, the Guardian, the New Statesman, the Times Literary Supplement, the Catholic Herald, and Dissent.